 You need three things to use Netbeans for your Foundations I or II courses.

-- The correct version of the Java Development Kit environment
+- A current, mainstream version of the Java Development Kit environment (JDK)

-- The Netbeans 7.3.1 (or higher) Integrated Development Environment (IDE)*
+- The current NetBeans Integrated Development Environment (IDE)

 Installing the Java JDK

 NetBeans requires that the Java JDK be installed before you attempt to install NetBeans.

 Note:(this may change in the future)If you are using Ubuntu and want to use apt to install Java (the clean way) just run:

 sudo apt install oracle-java9-installer

 For Manual install (everyone else):

 - Go to Oracle’s Website to download the JDK for your operating system